 What is an EWS1?

-Since the 2017 Grenfell disaster, the government has tightened fire safety advice for flats.
+Since the 2017 Grenfell disaster, the government has tightened building safety advice for flats.
 Sales started falling through when lenders required proof that buildings met the new guidance.
 Banks’ valuers could not perform the detailed checks needed, so they refused to say what flats were worth.
 Last December the Royal Institution of Chartered Surveyors (RICS) and the lender bodies UK Finance and the Building Societies Association created the EWS1 form to unblock the market.
 It standardises fire-safety checks for buildings taller than 18 metres (six storeys) and is valid across all flats in a block for five years.
 To sign the form, an expert must check that cladding, insulation, balconies and wall structures comply.
 It requires cutting holes to look inside walls and testing samples of materials in a laboratory.
 If flammable materials are found, they can stay only if the exact combination passed a test in which a three-storey model wall is set on fire.

 What is the problem?